yuppie-flu/yandex-weather/README.md

 yandex-weather
 ==============

 Simple tests for yandex-weather service with help of Selenium tool.
+Only Mozilla Firefox supported by now.

 Cases
 -----